mslonik/Hotstrings/README.md

 ![Defining of hotstring](/HelpPictures/Hotstring3_DefiningOfHotstring.png)

-We will start by definition of "by the way" hotsring with different triggerstrings and different options.
+We will start by definition of *by the way* hotsring with plain *btw* triggerstring and no options.

 ## Enter triggestring
 Let's put in this text edit field some text: